kassahuntamir/kassahuntamir.github.io/_pages/otherme.md

 ## I LOVE BOOKS

-As a member of a book club, I've got to read plenty of non-academic multi-genere books, and I have got to have mentors, such as Robert Green and Jordan B. Peterson, that do not even know my existence.
+As a member of a book club, I've got to read plenty of non-academic multi-genere books, and I have got to have mentors, such as Robert Green and Jordan B. Peterson, who do not even know my existence.
 Some of them are not even alive.

 ## I am a Toastmaster

-Under the Leadership Development pathway, I am now working on my the last project of Level 3.
+Under the Leadership Development pathway, I am now working on my last project of Level 3.